gabrielelanaro/gabrielelanaro.github.io/blog/drafts/multiclass-evaluation-measures.md

  Notice that cross-entropy is often called *log-loss*, because it can be used as a loss function in logistic regression, and *binomial deviance*, because it is the deviance of a binomial distribution.

+As cross entropy deals with probabilities, it evaluates the overall goodness of model, and it is often used in data science competition.

 TODO: references (wikipedia, link su evernote)

 Being a sum over every data point, this measure is also affected by heavily skewed data sets.

+**dcg** or discounted cumulative gain was the measure used in the AirBnB Kaggle competition, this measure is appropriate when dealing with ranked results.